 The idea was that we made three soups to test out the OXO and see that little portions of OXO’s best ever concentrated stock add depth and richness to our soup, and would work for pretty much any other meal you wanted to make.

-Something else we heard about while there was the 4.2 million tonnes of avoidable food waste in the UK each year.
+Something else we heard about while there were 4.2 million tonnes of avoidable food waste in the UK each year.
 Not only does it cost each household £470 a year BUT imagine all the good stuff we could be cooking with the leftovers!
-OXO, the nation’s favourite stock is encouraging us all to start “souping up” our leftovers and unwanted veggies.
-I think we have all opened the fridge, or looked in the veggie draw and see something a bit wilted or battered at the back, there is no reason not to use it apart from you don’t know WHAT to do with it!
+OXO, the nation’s preferred stock is encouraging us all to start “souping up” our leftovers and unwanted veggies.
+I think we have all opened the fridge, or looked in the veggie drawer and see something a bit wilted or battered at the back, there is no reason not to use it apart from you don’t know WHAT to do with it!

 On the evening, we were using The OXO Cookbook which has a range of 50 dishes from soups to pot roasts and pies to sauces.
 Perfect for time-poor people or those looking for quick, tasty meals.

 Above is my finished French Onion Soup, it was super easy to make, although I would have liked to brown my onions a bit more for that deep brown colour that is so integral to the flavour of the soup.
 I really enjoyed having minimal herbs and spices to think about and put in, it was all done with one OXO Stock Pot.
 Salt and Pepper were the only real additions I made to it.
 It was sweet, herby, oniony and delicious.

 The second soup was a Spicy Butternut Squash, I left the chilli out of mine, and although I usually do like the warmth of chilli I already had an idea about this soup being a sweet winter warmer.
 Making soup with OXO was soup-er easy.
 This one was also straightforward, onions, ginger, roasted butternut squash, stock and then whiz into a smooth consistency.